 Students will be graded for each course.
 A grade report will be issued at the end of each semester and placed on the student's transcript.
 If an incomplete (I) is received for the reporting period, all work must be made up within four weeks or the "I" will automatically become an "F" grade.
 Definition of letter and points assigned are as follows:

 A-Superior 4 points

 B-Above Average 3 points

 C-Average 2 points

 D-Below Average 1 point

 F-Failing No points

 I-Incomplete No points

 CR-Credit No points

 P-Passing No points

 W-Withdraw No points

 AU-Audit No points

 AR-HS Articulation No points

 NC-No Credit No points

-• Grades cannot be provided over the phone.
+Grades cannot be provided to any student, or any third party over the phone.